The incline treadmill for walking has become quite popular these days, as it offers a way to get great results without having to run or jog.

 Incline treadmills, on the other hand, have much higher angling capability...25, 30, even up to 40 degrees on some machines.
 Some of them come with decline capability as well, from -3 to -6%.

 They are designed to help you target muscle groups you otherwise could not target, and burn a lot more calories than you would if you were walking on a flat surface.

 There are only a few companies that make a separate line of incline treadmills in addition to their traditional models.

-All 4 of these models give you all of the great features that the company packs into their traditional treadmills, with the added bonus of up to 40% incline as well up to 6 degrees of decline on all but the base X7i, which offers up to 3 degrees of decline.
+All 3 of these models give you the great features that the company packs into their traditional treadmills, with the added bonus of up to 40% incline as well up to 6 degrees of decline.

 A popular variation of the incline treadmill is a 3-in-1 hybrid machine from Bowflex called the TreadClimber, which is like a treadmill, elliptical and stepper in one, and gives you the same calorie burning ability as the incline treadmill.